November 10, 2022

 For the purpose of this blog, a 'brief saga' is defined as a poem, usually narrative, but occasionally expository, that tell its story in at least 15 lines.
 Most commonly, the format involves three stanzas in limerick form, constituting a single submission to the online humor site 'Omnificent English Dictionary iLimerick Form'.
 On the OEDILF site, rigorous standards for content and format are involved in a collaborative editing process that may take several weeks to over a year.

-Generally, OEDILF has not been enormously welcoming of multi-verse submissions, but Giorgio Coniglio has persisted, and there are now over 90 of these multi-verse poems feature in his "Author's Showcase".
+There are now over 40 of these lengthier bits of doggerel featured at OEDILF in Giorgio's "Author's Showcase".
 The OEDILF number for each accepted multiverse poem is shown here on the slide with its first verse.
-We have been blog-publishing these poetic adventures here monthly.
+We have been blog-publishing these poetic adventures here monthly since January 2020.

 No comments: